MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-copy-data-to-new-companies.md

 ---
-title: How to Copy Data to New Companies
+title: Copy Data to New Companies
-description: You can copy commonly used values from an existing company to a new one, as long as both companies are in the same database.
+description: If you use RapidStart Services, you can copy commonly used values from an existing company to a new one, as long as both companies are in the same database.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na